 Colloquium is central to the purpose of the Institute and to the faculty's involvement in, and personal attention to, how ISM students are trained.
-Colloquium is the meeting ground for all Institute students and faculty, the place where we study together, grapple with major issues, and share the work of performing, ministry, and scholarship.
+Colloquium is the meeting ground for all Institute students and faculty, the place where we study together, grapple with major issues, and share our work as students of worship, music, and the arts.